hujhax/austin-improv-wiki/7-10 Split.md

 ## History
 They've played every [[Out of Bounds Comedy Festival]] from 2009 to 2013.

+Here is [[Jordan T. Maxwell]]'s explanation of the name's origin:<blockquote>Jeff's idea. because as two tall white guys, it's what we look like onstage together.
+Our friend Karie briefly joined us while we were in L.A.
+Jeff asked how she fit into the name.
+I thought about it and told him, "she's the ball."
+We laughed.
+She left after three shows. </blockquote>

 ## Media
 ### Videos
 * [http://vimeo.com/6786358 Video] of their performance at [[The 2009 Out of Bounds Comedy Festival]].